France says main priority is to de-escalate U.S.-Iran tensions

 French President Emmanuel Macron is due to meet British Prime Minister Boris Johnson and German Chancellor Angela Merkel, whose countries are also parties to the nuclear deal, on Monday, as well as Trump and Rouhani.

-He added that it was imperative to get to the bottom of the attacks so that there can be a collective response.
+Calling the attack a turning point, he added that it was imperative to get to the bottom of it so there can be a firm political response, although he declined to say what that response could be.

+“What we want is that these events and actions are documented and then the international community will be within its right to ask for explanations.
+But first we need to know who and why they acted like that,” Le Drian said, adding that the Houthi claims lacked credibility.